Black Monday (TV series): Critical response

 The series was met with a mixed response from critics upon its premiere, but Cheadle's performance was widely praised.
 As of June 2020, the series' first season holds a 56% approval rating with an average rating of 6.08 out of 10 based on 45 reviews on the review aggregation website Rotten Tomatoes.
 The website's critical consensus reads, "Black Monday zips with irrepressible style and a seductively stacked cast of charismatics stars – but this Wall Street odyssey is too preoccupied with flash to ferment its needed substance."
 Metacritic, which uses a weighted average, assigned the series a score of 57 out of 100 based on 29 critics' reviews, indicating "mixed or average reviews".

 The second season was met with a mixed to positive response from critics.
-As of August 2020, the series' second season holds a 83% approval rating with an average rating of 5 out of 10 based on 6 reviews on Rotten Tomatoes.
+As of August 2020, the series' second season holds an 83% approval rating with an average rating of 5 out of 10 based on 6 reviews on Rotten Tomatoes.